samuseum/XSLT-for-EMu/README.md

 #### To use xsltproc

-Install xsltproc (it's not listed explicitly in the repositories, you get it by installing libxml2 and libxslt) then run
+Install xsltproc (it's not listed explicitly in the cygwin repositories, you get it by installing libxml2 and libxslt) then run

     $ xsltproc [The xslt file name] [the xml file name]